cunger/escape-velocity/content/blog/climate-change-reloaded.md

 # It's not a technological problem.

 It's easy to frame climate change as a war that we can fight with technology and investments.
-But when we take a step back and look at the environmental problems of our time, the root runs much deeper:
+But when we take a step back and look at the environmental problems of our time, the root runs much deeper.

 We are consuming more than Earth can regenerate.
 We are producing more than it can absorb.